lrspeiser/DensityDependentMetricModel/README.md

 # Gravity Gates: An Acceleration-Gated Alternative to Dark Matter

+Leonard Speiser (Independent Researcher)

+## Abstract
+The Radial Acceleration Relation (RAR)—a tight empirical correlation between baryonic content and observed gravitational acceleration across galaxies—challenges standard cosmological models that rely on bespoke, non-baryonic dark matter halos.
+This tension highlights a fundamental trade-off between the flexibility of tunable halo models and the predictive rigidity of modified gravity.
+Here, we propose and test a framework, termed Gravity Gates (GG), where the effective gravitational response is gated by the local acceleration strength.
+This mechanism recovers General Relativity in the well-tested high-acceleration regime of the Solar System while producing an enhanced force in the low-acceleration environments of galactic outskirts.
+We demonstrate that a single, universal gating function, tied deterministically to the baryonic mass distribution, simultaneously predicts the rotation curves of the Milky Way and a diverse sample of external galaxies.
+The same framework correctly reproduces local vertical stellar forces, remains consistent with stringent Solar System ephemeris tests, and, under a simple metric mapping, accounts for the observed magnitude of strong gravitational lensing.
+By replacing per-galaxy halo freedom with a falsifiable physical principle, this work shows that an acceleration-gated theory of gravity can provide a unified and predictively rigid account of phenomena typically attributed to dark matter.

 ## Introduction

 Galactic rotation curves continue to strain the standard picture in which galaxies live inside massive, non‑baryonic dark‑matter halos.
 Halos can be tuned to fit individual systems, but doing so typically introduces one bespoke mass profile per galaxy and requires tight, system‑by‑system coordination between baryons and dark matter.
 A central empirical clue is the **radial acceleration relation (RAR)**: across hundreds of disks the observed centripetal acceleration $g_{\rm obs}$ correlates closely with the acceleration predicted by baryons alone $g_{\rm bar}$, with scatter comparable to measurement uncertainties.
 Any successful framework must either explain why dark halos conspire to follow the baryons so closely, or modify the low‑acceleration law of gravity itself in a way that **predicts** the RAR.